guguji666666/GJS-MDC-Tips/Defender for SQL/D4SQL Initiative/readme.md

 ### Conclusion
-When assigning initiative "Configure SQL VMs and Arc-enabled SQL Servers to install Microsoft Defender for SQL and AMA with a user-defined LA workspace" to the subscription level, although the poclices inside doesn't reach directly to price tier or extension below it, the function `Azure Monitoring Agent for SQL server on machines` will still be enabled, which looks like a backend behavior
+When assigning initiative "Configure SQL VMs and Arc-enabled SQL Servers to install Microsoft Defender for SQL and AMA with a user-defined LA workspace" to the subscription level, although the policies inside doesn't reach directly to price tier or extension below it, the function `Azure Monitoring Agent for SQL server on machines` will still be enabled, which looks like a backend behavior

 ### Other behavior detected